ImperialCollegeLondon/ECRI-RCDS-Hackathon/README.md

 - data: facebook snap data

-- Find the top 20 most connected nodes with two different methods
+- Find the top 20 most connected nodes with two different methods and compare the performance

     - full matrix for the networking